-The Forest dialect is a window into the past heritage of the English language and its Anglo-Saxon roots.
-Recording and describing the dialect will help our understanding of the development of the English Language.
+The Forest dialect is a window into the past heritage of the English language and its Anglo-Saxon roots, within the Forest of Dean area.
+Recording and describing the dialect helps our understanding of the development of the English Language.

 The Forest’s unique landscape, location, settlement patterns and industry make it an important site for understanding how dialects develop their distinctiveness.

 Knowledge of the traditional Forest dialect is at risk of being lost forever as only a few speakers of the dialect remain.